paul-jewell/docs/docs/projects/zig-a-zig-ah.md

 ```

 # Zigbee2MQTT
 Zigbee2MQTT has beta support for the chipset used on this board, this is not an offically supported configration and your millage may vary.
-You will need to flash a recent versions of the coordinator from https://github.com/Koenkk/Z-Stack-firmware/tree/master/coordinator.
+You will need to flash a beta version of the coordinator from https://github.com/Koenkk/Z-Stack-firmware/tree/develop.

 ## Sample Config
 ```yaml